ikkxeer/PSCacheCleaner/README.md

-# 🧹 | Windows-Cache-Cleaner and Update-Optimize
+# 🧹 | Windows-Cache-Cleaner & Update-Optimize
 This PowerShell script is designed to automate various system maintenance tasks on Windows.
 It performs the following operations:

 1. **Check Administrator Privileges**: Checks if the script is being run with administrative privileges.
 If not, it restarts the script with elevated privileges.